Yashvardhan-Asthana/CodeClauseInternship_Fraud-Detection/README.md

 # Fraud Detection System

 ## Overview
 This project is a **Fraud Detection**, an entry-level project assigned to me as part of my Data Science Internship at CodeClause IT Company.
-The system detects fraudulent transactions using machine learning techniques, leveraging methods such as oversampling, ensemble learning, and feature scaling to build an efficient and accurate classification model.
+The system detects fraudulent transactions using machine learning techniques, leveraging methods such as oversampling and feature scaling to build an efficient and accurate classification model.

 I would like to express my gratitude to CodeClause IT Company for providing me with this wonderful opportunity to enhance my skills and knowledge during the internship.